 Filing a Medical Malpractice Claim

-Inpatient falls are preventable and are considered “never events,” meaning they should never occur.
-In most cases, these falls occur because healthcare providers failed to the follow necessary precautions to keep patients.
+In some situations, inpatient falls are unpreventable.
+However, in other cases inpatient falls occur because healthcare providers failed to the follow the necessary precautions to keep patients safe.

-Inpatient falls can be complicated, as is the case with all medical malpractice lawsuits.
-However, the New Orleans attorneys at Gainsburgh, Benjamin, David, Meunier & Warshauer, L.L.C. have been representing clients across Louisiana and Mississippi over an array of medical malpractice lawsuits.
-With our extensive knowledge of medical laws and our decades of experience, we have the tool necessary to secure the compensation you deserve.
+The medical malpractice attorneys at Gainsburgh, Benjamin, David, Meunier & Warshauer, L.L.C. have decades of experience representing clients across Louisiana and Mississippi for a wide array of medical malpractice claims.
+With our extensive knowledge of medical malpractice law, we have the resources necessary to secure the compensation you deserve.